themanyone/whisper_dictation/README.md

 ./llama-server -m models/gemma-2-2b-it-q4_k_m.gguf -c 2048 -ngl 33 --port 8888
 ```

-Use the API endpoint by simply saying "Computer...
-What is the capital of France!" etc. Or navigate to the handy web interface at http://localhost:8888 and dictate into that.
+Use the above API endpoint by simply saying "Computer...
+What is the capital of France!" etc. Or navigate to its handy web interface at http://localhost:8888 and dictate into that.
 From there you can adjust settings like `temperature` to make it more creative, or more strict with its fact checking and self censorship.

 ## Give it a voice

-**Mimic3.** If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, the computer will speak answers out loud.
+**Mimic3.** If you follow the instructions to configure [mimic3](https://github.com/MycroftAI/mimic3) as a service on any `linux` computer or `Raspberry Pi` on the network, Speech Dispatcher will speak answers out loud.
+It has an open port that other network users can use to enable speech on their devices.
+But they can also make it speak remotely.
+So it is essentially a Star Trek communicator that works over wifi!
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).

-The `mimic3-server` is already lightening-fast on CPU.
-Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
+*Developer notes.* The `mimic3-server` is already lightening-fast on CPU.
+Do not bother compiling it with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup.

 **Female voice.** For a pleasant, female voice, use  `mimic3-download` to obtain `en_US/vctk_low` To accommodate this change, we already edited the `params` line in our `mimic3_client.py`, and commented the other line out, like so.